JoshuaWise/koa-vapr-comparison/README.md

 ### 2.3 Response representation

 In [section 1.2](#12-plugin-system) we discussed major differences in how Koa and Vapr each deal with response objects.
-Aside from those differences, differences related to feature completeness also exist, which reflect the differences in philosophy described throughout this section.
+Aside from those differences, differences related to feature completeness also exist which reflect the differences in philosophy described in sections [section 2.1](#21-defining-the-criteria) and [section 2.2](#22-request-representation).

 ### 2.4 Routing capabilities